davejjwilliams/pr-acceptability-submission/README.md

-# Replication Package: "What Makes an Agentic Pull Request Likely to be Accepted?
-Insights and Limitations From the Analysis of the AIDev Dataset"
+# Replication Package: "What Factors are Associated with Agentic Pull Request Acceptance?
+Insights and Limitations from the AIDev Dataset"

 ## Repository Structure